-Internal communication is set to grow in both its relevance and in the number of people working in the field.
-In fact, a 2016 survey by Ragan Communications found that IC budgets are the ones most likely to be growing.
+In times of transformation, Internal Communications is the glue that holds companies together.
+It's therefore no wonder that IC is growing in both its relevance and in the number of people working in the field.
+In fact, a recent survey by Ragan Communications found that IC budgets are the ones most likely to be increasing.
+Considering these developments, what ideas should you be taking into account in order to make sure your organization is communicating as best it can?

 The trend in messaging points toward brevity.